 See if you are eligible for a student allowance:

 Students can borrow money for the payment of tertiary fees, course related costs and to subsidise living expenses.
 The money borrowed will need to be repaid once you start earning over a certain income threshold.

 The maximum amount students can borrow through a student loan to help pay for living costs is $228.81 a week.

 Students can choose how much they want to borrow if they don’t want to take out the maximum rate for living costs.

 StudyLink encourages students to apply as early as possible to help get the correct payments on time.

 Scholarships and Grants

 You might be able to get a scholarship or grant to help with our tertiary studies.
-Check our tertiary scholarships page for details.

 Community Services Card

 Tertiary students are eligible for a Community Services Card to help with health care costs.